 What Entrepreneurs Should Take Away from This Year’s Masters.

-At the 2015 Masters Tournament in Augusta Georgia, a 21 year old took the lead immediately and never looked back.
+At the 2015 Masters Tournament in Augusta Georgia, a twenty-one year old took the lead immediately and never looked back.
 Jordan Spieth, playing in just his second Masters Tournament of his young career put on an impressive show.
 Leading from beginning to end, he received his first Green Jacket as his prize.
-He domination of the tournament was surprising, and we can look to how Jordan approaches his game for lessons no entrepreneur can do without.
+He domination of the tournament was surprising, and we can look to how Jordan approaches his game for business lessons from The Masters, that no entrepreneur can do without.

 Lesson 2: Keep Looking Forward

 On the final day of the tournament, Jordan Spieth looked like he might start slipping.
 This was around the same section where he lost his lead at the Masters the year before.
 Business Insider gives us the run down.